Better for the Next Generation

 There will also be a future for the environment and heritage of Dartmoor, it will be protected, enhanced and understood by all.
 Everyone will have the opportunity to visit and experience Dartmoor and it will remain one of Britain’s breathing spaces.

 The National Park Authority will continue to work with the Next Generation and put in place mechanisms to enable young people to be involved in decision making and have more opportunities to get involved in responding to the calls to action.
 Stakeholders and other organisations will also play a role in delivering the calls to action, particularly in areas that fall outside of the Authority’s influence.
-As part of our monitoring and review of the Management Plan we will assess how we are delivering against the Next Generation Calls for Action.
+As part of our monitoring and review of the Partnership Plan we will assess how we are delivering against the Next Generation Calls for Action.

 Infrastructure and Services